trips <-- back to index

 Grand via the upper Exum ridge -- the more exposed

 and difficult route.
-It was another easy one-day
+It was another identically easy

 Story and photos: Grand Teton via Upper Exum, 2024